WordPress security tips

 These applications provide pro-active security.
 They scan your WordPress site for vulnerabilities and inform you if any are found.
 They can block incorrect log-ins, notify you of new edits, and warn you when your site is vulnerable to attacks:

-- We recommend Cloudbric – get a 3-month free trial
+- We recommend Cloudbric WAF – get a one-month free trial

 - Install a trusted security plugin, such as WordFence.
 Use the plugin user ratings as a guide.

 Changing your default settings adds another thin layer of protection against intruders.
 The default WordPress login is “admin” and most intruders know this.

 - Delete the default admin and create a new custom login.